 How long will the wicked triumph?

 a.
-O Lord God, to whom vengeance belongs: The Psalmist began with the simple and profound recognition that vengeance belongs to God.
+O LORD God, to whom vengeance belongs: The psalmist begins with the simple and profound recognition that vengeance belongs to God.
 He sees and judges righteously among mankind and will bring vengeance as appropriate.

 i.
-In Jeremiah 51:56 God takes the title, the God of recompense and assures, He will surely repay.
+In Jeremiah 51:56, God is given the title, the God of recompense, and we are assured, He will surely repay.

 ii.
 “God is the author of retributive justice, as well as of mercy.
 This retributive justice is what we often term vengeance, but perhaps improperly; for vengeance with us signifies an excitement of angry passions, in order to gratify a vindictive spirit, which supposes itself to have received some real injury; whereas what is here referred to is that simple act of justice which gives to all their due.”
 (Clarke)